Benefits of RWPN Membership

 Ensuring the Future of Qualification Training

 A healthy professional workforce requires that those entering it and those already working in it are trained to a broadly defined range of competencies.
-RWPN has played a pivotal role in the government's Trailblazer Apprenticeship Scheme in England: working with employers in the sector, RWPN helped to define the apprenticeship standard and has been approved to become the end-point assessor organisation for this programme.
-In addition RWPN is actively involved with the universities that train Vision Rehabilitation Workers in England and Scotland.
+RWPN played an integral role in the setting up of the government's Trailblazer Apprenticeship Scheme in England: working with employers in the sector, RWPN helped to define the apprenticeship standard.
+We are now supporting employers in the revision of the Standard to ensure it meets the needs of employers and the public.
+In addition RWPN is actively involved with the course providers that train Vision Rehabilitation Workers in England and Scotland.

 RWPN Campaigning, Influencing and Promoting

-Raising the profile of visual impairment rehabilitation and Rehabilitation Workers is the prime objective of RWPN.
-The lack of statutory professional registration status across all four countries of the UK continues to be an issue RWPN is committed to changing.
+Raising the profile of visual impairment rehabilitation and Rehabilitation Specialists is the prime objective of RWPN.
+The lack of statutory professional registration status across all four countries of the UK continues to be an issue RWPN is committed to changing and attaining Accredited Voluntary Register status in 2022 was a major step in that direction.
 We continue to make representation to national governments and Care Councils about the need to protect blind and partially sighted people through a register of practising professionals – a system that already applies to other, similar, professions such as Social Work and Occupational Therapy.

-We are working with organisations such as ADASS (The Association of Directors of Adult Social Care) and Skills for Care to raise the profile of vision rehabilitation and the need to ensure the number of professionals meets the needs of the population.
+We work with organisations such as ADASS (The Association of Directors of Adult Social Care), Social Care Wales, Northern Ireland Social Care Council, Scottish Social Services Council and Skills for Care to raise the profile of vision rehabilitation and the need to ensure the number of professionals meets the needs of the population.